minetest/blog/_posts/2023-07-01-MayJuneJuly.md

 management complexity and provide a new experience for long-time players, the Open Survival team removed several mods and completely reset the world and the players.

+## In Other News

+Better late than never, right?